ArthurKretzer/meltano-elt-challenge/README.md

     docker compose up -d
     ```

-    To stop and remove volumes, run:
+    To stop and remove volumes for a clean pipeline run or for house keeping, execute:

     ```bash
     docker compose down -v